A moratorium is in effect on adding information from Fire and Blood until December 20th.

-Most of Stannis's bannermen kneel to King Joffrey Baratheon after Stannis's defeat in the Battle of the Blackwater.
-Aside from garrisons at Storm's End and Dragonstone, the remaining lords loyal to Stannis travel with him to defend the Wall and Castle Black from wildlings.
-King Joffrey dies at his wedding, and he is succeeded by his younger brother, Tommen Baratheon.
+Aside from the garrisons of Ser Gilbert Farring at Storm's End and Ser Rolland Storm at Dragonstone, the remaining lords loyal to Stannis travel with him to defend the Wall and Castle Black from wildlings.
+King Joffrey dies at his wedding feast, and he is succeeded by his younger brother, Tommen.

 A Feast for Crows

 Lords Mace Tyrell and Mathis Rowan lay siege to Stannis's garrison at Storm's End.
-Mace returns to King's Landing when he hears that his daughter, Queen Margaery Tyrell, has been arrested, leaving Mathis to continue the siege.
+Mace returns to King's Landing when he hears that his daughter, Queen Margaery Tyrell, has been arrested, however, leaving Mathis to continue the siege of Storm's End.